git4nm/AirWallex_CodeChallege/README.md

   1. Windows XP or later <br>
   2. Java 7 or later <br>

-## To install SoapUI 5.4.0
-  1. Navigate to the project folder in your local machine
-  2. Unzip the folder "SoapUI_5.4.0_OpenSource"
-  3. Execute the file "SoapUI-x64-5.4.0.exe"
-  4. Follow the instruction and install SoapUI5.4.0

-## Open project in SoapUI
-  1. once SoapUI 5.4.0 is installed on your machine
-  2. Go to File Manu
-  3. Select Import project option
-  4. Navigate to the project folder and select 'AirWallexTest-soapui-project.xml' file in 'App' folder
-  5. Project will show test cases created to test the API

 ## Perform following Steps for test execution
   ### Executeing Test cases
   1. Run "ExecuteTests.bat" file (located in the dowloaded project folder)